 A specialty micronutrient panel measures extracellular and intracellular levels of essential vitamins, minerals, antioxidants, fatty acids, and amino acids.
 Knowing extracellular and intracellular micronutrient levels is important in understanding how a patient meets nutritional needs through diet/supplements and how those nutrients function at a cellular level.
 Deficiencies in tyrosine, iodine, selenium, magnesium, iron, zinc, B vitamins, and vitamins A, E, and D can impair thyroid hormone synthesis and conversion.

 The liver plays a role in thyroid physiology by converting T4 into biologically active T3 and metabolizing excess/used hormones for elimination from the body.
-A liver panel can screen for and diagnose liver dysfunction, inflammation, and disease possibly contributing to a hypothyroid state.
+A liver panel (hepatic function panel) can screen for and diagnose liver dysfunction, inflammation, and disease possibly contributing to a hypothyroid state.

 Imbalances in gut health and function can contribute to nutrient malabsorption, systemic inflammation, and thyroid autoimmunity.
 Especially in patients with concurrent gastrointestinal symptoms, a comprehensive gut assessment, including a SIBO breath test, stool analysis, and gluten sensitivity screening, can reveal triggers of underactive thyroid.

 The adrenal glands secrete cortisol, often called the master stress hormone.
 Dysfunction of the hypothalamic-pituitary-adrenal (HPA) axis, commonly caused by chronic stress, can influence thyroid function indirectly by cortisol's influences over the HPT axis.
 A series of salivary cortisol measurements can be used to assess the effects of stress on thyroid function.